Early Childhood (Professional Practice) BA (Hons)

 - 8 hours of seminars of around 30 students

-- there are 3 x 2 weeks of practice-based learning each academic year
+- 3 x 2 weeks of practice-based learning each academic year

 In addition to the contact time, you are expected to undertake around 22 hours of personal self-study per week.
 Typically, this will involve completing online activities, reading journal articles and books, working on individual and group projects, undertaking research in the library and online, preparing coursework assignments and presentations.